Remembering Stanko Radikon

 Personal memories of a giant among orange wine pioneers, who passed away on September 11 2016.

 This piece was originally published as a Palate Press column in November 2016.
-It’s reproduced here, almost exactly a year after Stanko’s death.
-There’ll be a lot more about Stanko’s personal and winemaking journey in my upcoming book Amber Revolution.
+It's reproduced here, almost exactly a year after Stanko's death.
+There’s much more about Stanko's personal and winemaking journey in my book Amber Revolution.

 With the loss of Stanislao “Stanko” Radikon on September 11th 2016, the wine world lost one of its most dynamic pioneers.
 The news was announced to the world with a poignant message from his son Saša, on social media: “Tonight I missed a friend and collaborator.
 But most of all, I missed dad.
 Ciao Stanko.”

 The obits have flowed since, but what follows is a more personal reflection.
 By a lucky coincidence, I visited the family less than a month before Stanko’s death from cancer.
 He was clearly weakened by chemotherapy, and had lost a lot of weight, but was still talkative, charming and fully engaged.
 We enjoyed a long and boozy lunch.